zakodium-oss/react-plot-docs/docs/hooks/intro.md

 - add the hook: `const zoom = useRectangularZoom();`
 - add the `zoom.annotations` in order to draw the zoom rectangle: `<Annotations>{zoom.annotations}</Annotations>`

+This hook also implements the `double click` detection to reset the zoom to its original value.

 ```jsx live noInline={true}
 function ZoomablePlot() {
   const zoom = useRectangularZoom();